sahsushant/FunWithWordsJava/README.md

 ## 📖 Sample Story Excerpt

-> It was a **spooky** morning at the zoo when I noticed some Capuchin monkeys eating breakfast.
-> Suddenly, a violin started playing, and the monkeys stopped and listened intently!
+> 🎵 A Day at the Magical Zoo 🎵
+> ---------------------------------------------------
+> The pandas were busy eating their breakfast,
+> but the soothing violin soon attracted an audience...
-> Nearby, a young elephant froze — one foot in the air — mesmerized by the music.
+> The elephant stood listening with deep attention, one foot raised from the ground...
-> Then I saw a tiger, **slimy** and **dancing**, slowly wake up...
+> The tiger awoke, and lay down again and dozed...
+> But at the first notes of the piccolo, the tiger sprang to its feet,
+> bounded across the den, reared on its hind feet...
+> The tiger ceased to rampaging and listened with joyful pleasure to the music.
+> ---------------------------------------------------
+> Oh, and here’s a fun fact: A group of flamingos is called a *flamboyance*!
 > Thanks for going on this zoo adventure, **Sushant**! 🐯

 ---